Processing math: 100%

 As a first application of the Galvin-Prikry lemma,

-Lemma 1: $\ast$-open sets are Ramsey.
+Lemma 1: \ast-open sets are Ramsey.

-Proof: Let $Y\subseteq [\omega]^\omega$, and take $B$ satisfying the conclusion of the Galvin-Prikry lemma.
-In the first case, $B$ accepts $\emptyset$, so we're done.
-In the second case, $B$ rejects all of its finite subsets.
-We'll show that $B$ is $Y^c$-homogeneous.
-Otherwise, there is $A$ an infinite subset of $B$ so that $A\in Y$.
-Using that $Y$ is $\ast$-open, it follows that there is a $\ast$-neighborhood of $A$, say $[s,A]^\omega$, with $[s,A]^\omega\subseteq Y$.
-But this means that $A$ accepts $s$, contradicting that $B$ rejects $s$. $\Box$
+Proof: Let Y\subseteq [\omega]^\omega, and take B satisfying the conclusion of the Galvin-Prikry lemma.
+In the first case, B accepts \emptyset, so we're done.
+In the second case, B rejects all of its finite subsets.
+We'll show that B is Y^c-homogeneous.
+Otherwise, there is A an infinite subset of B so that A\in Y. Using that Y is \ast-open, it follows that there is a \ast-neighborhood of A, say [s,A]^\omega, with [s,A]^\omega\subseteq Y. But this means that A accepts s, contradicting that B rejects s. \Box

 Now we introduce a strengthening of the Ramsey property:

-Definition: A set $Y\subseteq [\omega]^\omega$ is completely Ramsey if for every $s\in[\omega]^<\omega$ and every $B\in[\omega]^\omega$, there exists $C\in [B]^\omega$ so that either $[s,C]^\omega\subseteq Y$ or $[s,C]^\omega\subseteq Y^c$.
-If the second possibility holds for all $s,B$, then $Y$ is called Ramsey null.
+Definition: A set Y\subseteq [\omega]^\omega is completely Ramsey if for every s\in[\omega]^<\omega and every B\in[\omega]^\omega, there exists C\in [B]^\omega so that either [s,C]^\omega\subseteq Y or [s,C]^\omega\subseteq Y^c.
+If the second possibility holds for all s,B, then Y is called Ramsey null.

-Thus, completely Ramsey means that a local Ramsey property holds on any $\ast$-open set.
+Thus, completely Ramsey means that a local Ramsey property holds on any \ast-open set.
 This is useful because topological properties are local in this sense; a key idea of this proof will be to show that certain Ramsey properties are equivalent to topological properties in the Ellentuck topology.

-Lemma 2: $\ast$-open sets are completely Ramsey.
-As a corollary, $\ast$-closed sets are completely Ramsey.
+Lemma 2: \ast-open sets are completely Ramsey.
+As a corollary, \ast-closed sets are completely Ramsey.

-Proof: Let $s\in [\omega]^{<\omega}$ and $B\in [\omega]^\omega$ be arbitrary.
-The idea of the proof is to use a homeomorphism from $[\omega]^\omega$ to $[s,B]^\omega$ to transfer the result of Lemma 1.
-Enumerate $B=b_1<b_2<b_2<\cdots$.
-Then we define $f:[\omega]^\omega\rightarrow [s,B]^\omega$ by $X\mapsto s\cup \{b_i:i\in X\}$ (let's make the harmless assumption that $\min(B)>\max(s)$).
-It is easy to see that $f$ is $\ast$-continuous, so $f^{-1}Y$ is $\ast$-open, so Ramsey by Lemma 1.
-Now there is a $C'\in [\omega]^\omega$ so that $[C']^\omega\subseteq Y$ or $Y^c$.
-We can take $C=f(C')$ to witness completely Ramsey at $[s,B]^\omega$. $\Box$
+Proof: Let s\in [\omega]^{<\omega} and B\in [\omega]^\omega be arbitrary.
+The idea of the proof is to use a homeomorphism from [\omega]^\omega to [s,B]^\omega to transfer the result of Lemma 1.
+Enumerate B=b_1<b_2<b_2<\cdots.
+Then we define f:[\omega]^\omega\rightarrow [s,B]^\omega by X\mapsto s\cup \{b_i:i\in X\} (let's make the harmless assumption that \min(B)>\max(s)).
+It is easy to see that f is \ast-continuous, so f^{-1}Y is \ast-open, so Ramsey by Lemma 1.
+Now there is a C'\in [\omega]^\omega so that [C']^\omega\subseteq Y or Y^c.
+We can take C=f(C') to witness completely Ramsey at [s,B]^\omega. \Box

 We begin to realize the "key idea" mentioned above.

-Lemma 3: $Y\in[\omega]^\omega$ is Ramsey null iff it is $\ast$-nowhere dense.
+Lemma 3: Y\in[\omega]^\omega is Ramsey null iff it is \ast-nowhere dense.
 (Reminder: a set is nowhere dense iff its closure has empty interior.)

-Proof: The forward direction follows easily from the definitions: $\ast$-nowhere dense just means that for any basic $\ast$-open set $[s,B]^\omega$, there is a basic $\ast$-open subset $[t,C]^\omega$ disjoint from $Y$.
-Ramsey null is the prima facie stronger assertion where we cannot change the "stem" part $s$.
+Proof: The forward direction follows easily from the definitions: \ast-nowhere dense just means that for any basic \ast-open set [s,B]^\omega, there is a basic \ast-open subset [t,C]^\omega disjoint from Y. Ramsey null is the prima facie stronger assertion where we cannot change the "stem" part s.

-Conversely, take $[s,B]^\omega$ a basic $\ast$-open set.
-The $\ast$-closure $\bar{Y}$ of $Y$ is completely Ramsey by Lemma 2.
-If there were $C\in [B]^\omega$ with $[s,C]^\omega\subseteq \bar{Y}$, then $[s,C]^\omega$ would be a subset of the $\ast$-interior of $\bar{Y}$, contradicting $\ast$-nowhere dense. $\Box$
+Conversely, take [s,B]^\omega a basic \ast-open set.
+The \ast-closure \bar{Y} of Y is completely Ramsey by Lemma 2.
+If there were C\in [B]^\omega with [s,C]^\omega\subseteq \bar{Y}, then [s,C]^\omega would be a subset of the \ast-interior of \bar{Y}, contradicting \ast-nowhere dense. \Box

 Let's recall some of the basic notions of category, the topological notion of largeness.
 The meager sets are countable unions of nowhere dense sets.
 It's a basic result (the Baire category theorem) that under some flexible hypotheses, a space is nonmeager in its own topology, so the category notions are nontrivial.

-It turns out that Lemma 3 can be improved to $\ast$-meager sets:
+It turns out that Lemma 3 can be improved to \ast-meager sets:

-Lemma 4: If $Y$ is $\ast$-meager, then it is Ramsey null.
+Lemma 4: If Y is \ast-meager, then it is Ramsey null.

-Proof: Set $Y=\bigcup_{n=0}^\infty Y_n$, $Y_n$ is $\ast$-nowhere dense.
+Proof: Set Y=\bigcup_{n=0}^\infty Y_n, Y_n is \ast-nowhere dense.
 The proof is roughly a diagonal argument, similar to some of the earlier ones.
-Let $s,B$ be arbitrary.
-We use several applications of Lemma 3 to construct $B_0\supseteq B_1\supseteq B_2\supseteq \cdots$ subsets of $B$ and an increasing sequence of $x_i\in B_i$ so that for each $n$,
+Let s,B be arbitrary.
+We use several applications of Lemma 3 to construct B_0\supseteq B_1\supseteq B_2\supseteq \cdots subsets of B and an increasing sequence of x_i\in B_i so that for each n,

-$[s\cup F,B_n]^\omega\subseteq Y_n^c$ for all $F\subseteq\{x_0,\ldots,x_{n-1}\}$.
+[s\cup F,B_n]^\omega\subseteq Y_n^c for all F\subseteq\{x_0,\ldots,x_{n-1}\}.

-So at the $n$th stage, we use Lemma 3 successively to shrink $B_{n-1}$ so that the statement above holds for each $F\subseteq\{x_0,\ldots,x_{n-1}\}$ (one application of Lemma 3 for each $F$).
+So at the nth stage, we use Lemma 3 successively to shrink B_{n-1} so that the statement above holds for each F\subseteq\{x_0,\ldots,x_{n-1}\} (one application of Lemma 3 for each F).

-Then the sequence of $\{x_0,x_1,\ldots\}$ witnesses completely Ramsey for $s,B$. $\Box$
+Then the sequence of \{x_0,x_1,\ldots\} witnesses completely Ramsey for s,B. \Box

-So $\ast$-nowhere dense, $\ast$-meager, and Ramsey null are all the same thing.
+So \ast-nowhere dense, \ast-meager, and Ramsey null are all the same thing.

-We can finally put it all together to get the main theorem of this talk, which implies the Galvin-Prikry Theorem as a corollary (since Borel sets in the usual topology are easily $\ast$-Baire, being in the $\sigma$-ideal generated by the $\ast$-open sets.).
-Recall that a set $Y$ is Baire (or has the property of Baire) iff there is a meager set $W$ and an open set $Z$ so that $Y= Z\triangle W$ is open (these are the "measurable" sets in terms of category).
+We can finally put it all together to get the main theorem of this talk, which implies the Galvin-Prikry Theorem as a corollary (since Borel sets in the usual topology are easily \ast-Baire, being in the \sigma-ideal generated by the \ast-open sets.).
+Recall that a set Y is Baire (or has the property of Baire) iff there is a meager set W and an open set Z so that Y= Z\triangle W is open (these are the "measurable" sets in terms of category).

-Theorem: $Y$ is $\ast$-Baire iff it is completely Ramsey.
+Theorem: Y is \ast-Baire iff it is completely Ramsey.

-Proof: For the forward direction, suppose $Y$ is $\ast$-Baire, so there is a $\ast$-meager set $W$ and $\ast$-open $Z$ with $Y=Z\triangle W$.
-Take $s\in[\omega]^{<\omega}$ and $B\in [\omega]^\omega$ arbitrary.
-By Lemma 5, there is $C\in [B]^\omega$ so that $[s,C]^\omega\subseteq W^c$.
-By Lemma 1, there is $D\in[C]^\omega$ so that $[s,D]^\omega\subseteq Z$ or $Z^c$.
-By choice of $C$, this means that $[s,D]^\omega\subseteq Z-W\subseteq Y$ or $[s,D]^\omega\subseteq Z^c-W\subseteq Y^c$.
+Proof: For the forward direction, suppose Y is \ast-Baire, so there is a \ast-meager set W and \ast-open Z with Y=Z\triangle W. Take s\in[\omega]^{<\omega} and B\in [\omega]^\omega arbitrary.
+By Lemma 5, there is C\in [B]^\omega so that [s,C]^\omega\subseteq W^c.
+By Lemma 1, there is D\in[C]^\omega so that [s,D]^\omega\subseteq Z or Z^c.
+By choice of C, this means that [s,D]^\omega\subseteq Z-W\subseteq Y or [s,D]^\omega\subseteq Z^c-W\subseteq Y^c.

-Conversely, assume $Y$ is completely Ramsey.
-We will show that $Y-\rm{int}(Y)$ is $\ast$-meager.
+Conversely, assume Y is completely Ramsey.
+We will show that Y-\rm{int}(Y) is \ast-meager.
 It suffices to show that it's Ramsey null.
-Take $s\in[\omega]^{<\omega}$ and $B\in [\omega]^\omega$ arbitrary.
-There is $C\in [B]^\omega$ so that $[s,C]^\omega\subseteq Y$ or $Y^c$.
-In the first case, $[s,C]^\omega$ is contained in the interior of $Y$, and in the second case, $[s,C]^\omega$ is disjoint from $Y$, so in either case $[s,C]\subseteq Y-\rm{int}(Y)$. $\Box$
+Take s\in[\omega]^{<\omega} and B\in [\omega]^\omega arbitrary.
+There is C\in [B]^\omega so that [s,C]^\omega\subseteq Y or Y^c.
+In the first case, [s,C]^\omega is contained in the interior of Y, and in the second case, [s,C]^\omega is disjoint from Y, so in either case [s,C]\subseteq Y-\rm{int}(Y). \Box

 Zach ended by giving an open question.
 Mathias proved that if it is consistent that an inaccessible cardinal exists, then it is consistent that projective sets are Ramsey (this statement holds in Solovay's model, obtained by collapsing an inaccessible).
 But is the inaccessible necessary?
 Does the statement that projective sets are Ramsey have consistency strength above just ZFC?